 The mind-body connection is not just feel-good BS spouted in your yoga class, science is increasingly discovering new ways in which mental and physical health are closely intertwined.
 In some ways, this is pretty obvious: Meditating — physically creating stillness and slowing your breathing — is bound to lower your stress levels.

-But other examples of the mind-body connection are a little more out there: like a connection between your gut and your brain.
+But other examples of the mind-body connection are a little more out there: as a connection between your gut and your brain.

 First things first: What exactly is your gut?

 In scientist-speak, “gut” refers to the microbiome — aka the ecosystem of bacteria, fungi, yeasts and other microorganisms that live in your small and large in intestines.
-(These microbiota are found all over your body, including your skin, but the largest colony lives in your gut.)
+(These microbiotas are found all over your body, including your skin, but the largest colony lives in your gut.)

 There are trillions of these little “bugs,” which sounds a little gross, but they are actually super important to your health.
 “They help us with digestion and producing essential vitamins and chemicals,” says Niket Sonpal, M.D., a board-certified gastroenterologist in New York.
 “For example, we wouldn’t be able to get enough vitamin K in our diet”—which plays a role in everything from blood clotting, to bone health, to regulating blood calcium levels —“if it wasn’t for bacteria that live in our gut.”